Ginette Neveu: Legacy

 After Neveu's death, tributes poured in.
-The Queen of Belgium visited the grieving family, who had lost a son and a daughter.
+Queen Elisabeth of Belgium visited the grieving family, who had lost a son and a daughter.
 The composer Francis Poulenc, whose Violin Sonata Neveu had premiered (and parts of which she had contributed), wrote, 'I am haunted by the memory of Ginette Neveu.
 I had the greatest admiration for her and I loved her dearly.'
 For Pablo Casals, 'Her playing was one of the greatest revelations, both instrumental and musical.'
 Charles Munch, newly installed conductor of the Boston Symphony Orchestra, who had often worked with her, wrote 'Dear Ginette, the memory of you will never cease to haunt us, and each time that by the grace of God we are able to make music really well, we shall feel you very close to us.'
 Jacques Thibaud, the great French violinist (who would himself die in a plane crash shortly afterward), wrote, 'Why was it that at the dawn of her days an unjust and relentless stroke of fate should come and cut off a life which was bringing to the world nothing but beauty and joy?
 But in spite of the sternness of destiny, in the hearts of her friends and of the whole world Ginette is unforgettable.
 The memory of her will never die.'

 Neveu was posthumously awarded the Cross of the Legion d'Honneur.
 A street is named in her memory in the Montmartre region of Paris.